Blacksuan19/init.nvim/README.md

 # An opinionated Neovim config for the Minimalists

+## Why?

+Modern vim distributions are really huge and bloated with way too many fancy features that you won't ever use or need, for example directory trees like Nerd tree, you don't need a tree, you can view a project structure with fzf which is faster and has search.
+Another example is [ThinkVim](https://github.com/hardcoreplayers/ThinkVim) has a separate extension for formatting while also having ALE which can do that as well, this double functionality is very common, thats one of the things this distro avoids, KISS!

 ## Features

 - Single file (you don't want your dotfiles to be all vim script)